gsdriver/poker-ranking/README.md

 # Usage

-The exposed function from this library is `evaluateHand` which will return a string saying what the hand represents
+The exposed functions from this library are `evaluateHand` which returns a string saying what the hand represents and `evaluateAndFindCards.` which will return a string and the cards from the input array which form this hand.

 ```
 evaluateHand(cards options)
+evaluateAndFindCards(cards options)
 ```

-The arguments to  `evaluateHand` are:
+The arguments to these functions are:

  * cards - an array of strings representing the hand.
 Strings should be a 2 or 3 character string representing the rank and suit (for example, '10S' for 10 of spades or 'QD' for Queen of diamonds).
 The string can also be